glovguy/IntentionDetection/POSnotes.md

 A,B Didn’t detect: “I have come to tell you that it is my longing to…”

-X A,B Didn’t detect: “My desire is to become a Samana.”
-	Drat, it looks like the POS tagger mistagged the “my” in “my desire” as a proper noun.
-No amount of regex work will make that work.
-Oh well, throwing this out.

-X False positive: “He remembered that he had often felt a slight pain in bed…”
-	This is debatable though, seeing as how it could be interpreted as showing intent, even though the author’s purpose was probably just to evoke an empathetic imagining in the reader.
-	I think I will call this as no longer a false positive.

 A,B,C Didn’t detect: “He did not have the slightest doubt that…”
 	This is also debatable, but should have been picked up.
 	Unfortunately, there is a mislabelling from the nltk, which didn’t notice that that “did not have” as the entire verb construction.